alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: We are already in exam week.
 I was able to make progress on several things.
 I have already taken two exams, and today I have one more.

 **Thoughts**: It was a good day, I reviewed a lot and I feel prepared.

+### Day 129: January 20, Tuesday

+**Today's Progress**: New year, new language, today I started to learn Python.

+**Thoughts**: It was a good day, a lot of classes and also some time to practice some new concepts.